T91 assault rifle: Adoption

+Replacement

+The T112 assault rifle is intended to replace the T91.

 Design

 The T91 is a gas-operated short-stroke, air-cooled, rotating bolt, magazine- or drum-fed, select-fire, modularized military rifle compatible with various tactical accessories.
 Similar to the T86, the T91 is shorter than the T65K2 assault rifle, giving the operator higher mobility and ease of aiming in a confined space.

 The T91 has a 4-position selector switch: S – safe, 1 – semi-automatic, 3 – three-round burst, and A – automatic.
 Like the T65K2, the T91 utilises an M16A2-style front post and rear peephole sight.
 The rear sight, mounted on the detachable handle, is adjustable for windage and elevation.
 Operation of the charging handle, magazine release, and bolt release are also the same as the M16.
 One notable difference is that the T91 does not have a forward assist, and the brass deflector is not as pronounced.

 The action of the T91 is based on the T65 series.
 However, parts are not interchangeable because the bolt lug on the T91 is shorter by 1 mm.
 The T91 also inherits the modularized gas piston system from the T86, allowing easy removal for maintenance without the risk of losing small parts.

 The telescoping stock on the T91 was designed based on the experience of military and police personnel with the M4 Carbine.
 The resulting product has improved recoil transfer and handling qualities.
 A rubber recoil pad is also added for comfort.
 The handguards are triangular in shape.

 The T91 has a 416 mm barrel with flash suppressor.
 Rate of rifling twist is 178 mm.
 Due to the use of a shorter barrel, the T91 has 20% more recoil than the T65K2.
 Average group size at 175 m also increased by 10 mm.
 The chamber and bore are chrome-lined and can fire all standard 5.56×45mm NATO ammunition.
 Standard-issue 30-round detachable box magazines for the T91 feature indicator holes for the top 2-15 rounds as well as two protrusions on each side to avoid over-insertion.
 However, standard STANAG magazines may also be used.